paulroehr/EazeGraph/README.md

 Currently BarCharts only support positive values.
 I will provide this functionality later.

-<b>Your Android application should at least use Android API Level 14 in order to use this library!!!</b>
+<b>Your Android application should use Android API Level 9 or higher in order to use this library!!!</b>

 Chart types
 ===========